jkaewprateep/player_curser_input/README.md

 # player_curser_input

 Study games player cursor as image input, most of the games we reqire to know player position in the screen and objects to perform efficiency action continue without curse we can do by these methods as sample:

-1. Image enchantments : extracting features or masking, significant of data can by types, contrast, dimensions, widths, layers and criticals.
+### 1. Image enchantments : ###

+Extracting features or masking, significant of data can by types, contrast, dimensions, widths, layers and criticals.

 ```
 input = tf.constant( input, dtype=tf.int32 ).numpy()